rtulke/hicloud/README.md

 ## License

-This project is licensed under the MIT License - see LICENSE for details.
+This project is licensed under the GPLv3 License - see LICENSE for details.